We are no longer accepting Yaz cases

-Yaz increases the risk of having a dangerous blood clot form in the legs or lung.
-Blood clots in the legs are known as deep vein thrombosis, or sometimes just DVT.
+Yaz increases the risk of dangerous blood clots forming in the legs or lungs.
+Blood clots in the legs are known as deep vein thrombosis (DVT).
 A blood clot in the lung is called a pulmonary embolus.
 Pulmonary embolus is especially dangerous because it can cause sudden death.

-The FDA then released results from a study that included more than 800,000 American women who were taking various forms of birth control between 2001 and 2007.
+The U.S. Food and Drug Administration (FDA) then released results from a study that included more than 800,000 American women who were taking various forms of birth control between 2001 and 2007.
 The research revealed that women taking Yaz had a 75 percent higher chance of getting a blood clot than women taking older forms of birth control pills.

-Yaz® and Yasmin® are registered trademarks of Bayer Pharmaceuticals.
-Trademarked names are used only to identify the products in question.
+Yaz® and Yasmin® are registered trademarks of Bayer Pharmaceuticals and are used here only to identify the products in question.

 This law firm is not associated with, sponsored by, or affiliated with Bayer Pharmaceuticals, the British Medicine Journal, or the U.S. Food and Drug Administration.

 * Cory Watson Attorneys is no longer accepting Yaz and Yasmin cases